7 min read

 Yannick Veys

-When2Meet has been the go-to tool for quick group scheduling polls since the early 2000s.
-It’s free, simple, and gets the job done when you need to find a meeting time fast.
+When2Meet is the go-to for quick group scheduling polls, and has been since the early 2000s.
+Free, simple, and it does the job when you just need to find a time fast.

 But if you’re a freelancer, coach, consultant, or part of a small team, When2Meet probably isn’t cutting it anymore.

-You need something that looks professional, syncs with your calendar, handles time zones automatically, and, ideally, lets clients pay you upfront, or at least pay you online.
+You need something that looks professional, syncs with your calendar, handles time zones automatically, and lets clients pay you online.
 When2Meet does none of that.
-If you’ve been Googling When2Meet alternatives, this guide is for you.

 What Is When2Meet (And Why People Outgrow It)